6 Expert Energy Efficient Home Tips for Your Home

 Learn about ENERGY STAR’s new Home Upgrade program.
 The U.S. Environmental Protection Agency recently launched ENERGY STAR Home Upgrade to provide homeowners with a set of six electric improvements that can save the average family about $500 a year on utility bills.
 Homeowners can perform the upgrades, which transition them away from fossil fuels, on a schedule that fits their lifestyle and when their equipment needs to be replaced. – retrofit Home

-The tip we recommend for a new homebuyer or owner wanting to make their homes more energy-efficient is to head over to the Green Building Registry and pull up their customized Home Energy Score Report.
+New homebuyers or owners wanting to make their homes more energy-efficient should head over to the Green Building Registry and pull up their customized Home Energy Score Report.
 That customized report will provide the most cost-effective energy efficiency recommendations specifically tailored for their home. – Portland Home Energy

 x